Friends don't let friends make expensive DESIGN MISTAKES Schedule a call to learn more!

 You know that your house looks current, and you do your best to stay on-trend.
 You might call your style modern — or you might call it contemporary.
-But did you know there’s a difference between the two?
+But did you know there’s a difference between modern and contemporary home design?
 Despite being synonyms in day-to-day usage, the terms modern and contemporary have distinct meanings in home design.
-In this post, we break down the key differences between the two to take some of the confusion out of the design process.
+In this post, we break down the key differences between modern and contemporary home design to take some of the confusion out of the design process.

 Whether your home is modern, contemporary, or something else entirely, the design team at brick&batten can create a virtual exterior design that perfectly suits your style.
 Our team of virtual exterior designers can combine your favorite elements and features into one cohesive plan to make your home the envy of the block.